parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

 ---

 ## Home Care
 ‘Home Care’ refers to support for personal tasks such as showering, dressing and preparing meals.
 If you think you might benefit from paid Home Care:

-1. **The first step is to get a Needs Assessment.**
+1. The first step is to get a Needs Assessment.
-   Contact your Local Council Adult Social Care Department for this.
+   - Contact your Local Council Adult Social Care Department for this.
 They will make an assessment to see if Home Care is recommended.
    - If it is not recommended but you want it, you could arrange it privately.
 The Adult Social Care Department should still support you with this, for example giving information about local providers.

-2. **If Home Care is recommended**, then they will complete a financial assessment.
+2. If Home Care is recommended, then they will complete a financial assessment.
 This determines whether or not the council will financially contribute to your Home Care costs.

-   - The Finances page has more information about benefits you may be eligible for to help with costs.
+   - The <a href="/learn/living-with-parkinsons/practical-advice/appointments-and-hospital-stays" class="internal-link">_Finances_</a> page has more information about benefits you may be eligible for to help with costs.

-3. **You then need to arrange the Home Care.**
+3. You then need to arrange the Home Care.
    - If the council are paying, they can arrange the Home Care for you.
    - If the council are paying, you can still choose to arrange the Home Care yourself.
 For this ask to receive your ‘personal budget’ as a direct payment.
    - If the council will not contribute financially, you will need to find and pay for it yourself.
    - The council should be able to support you with finding care, whichever category you are in.

-There are broadly two options for finding Home Care:
+**There are broadly two options for finding Home Care:**

 **a.
 Go through a Home Care Agency**
 Agencies arrange for trained carers to visit you in your home, but it may not always be the same carer.
 The agency holds responsibility as the employer of the carer.
 They are registered with the Care Quality Commission (CQC).

+_Or_

 **b.
 Directly employ a Home Care Worker yourself** This way you know who you are getting, but you have legal responsibility as an employer and need to plan for the carer’s holiday and sickness.
 Note this responsibility is yours if you directly employ the carer, even if you receive financial support from the council.
 Individual carers do not have to be registered with a regulatory body.

----

-## Finding a Home Care Agency
+### Finding a Home Care Agency

-1. **First find out what is available in your area.** Suggested resources:
+1. First find out what is available in your area.
+Suggested resources:
    - NHS website
    - Your local council
    - United Kingdom Homecare Association (UKHCA)
    - Which?
 Later Life Care – online Care Services Directory
    - Is there anyone in your area who you trust who has experience?
 Can they make a recommendation?

-2. **Get more information about them:**
+2. Get more information about them:
    - Agencies are registered and reviewed by the Care Quality Commission (CQC) so consider reading the report.
    - Could you ask someone with experience of that agency for an informal review?
    - Contact the provider to ask more about their service.

----

-## Directly Employing a Home Care Worker
+### Directly Employing a Home Care Worker

-1. **Find out what is available in your area.** Suggested resources:
+1. Find out what is available in your area.
+Suggested resources:
    - NHS website
    - Your local council
    - Search online
    - Is there anyone in your area who you trust who has experience?
 Can they make a recommendation?
    - You could use a Broker or Introductory Care Agency.
 These help you find the Home Care Worker, but you still directly employ them.
 Note these agencies are not registered with the CQC.

-2. **Approach them and get more information about them:**
+2. Approach them and get more information about them:
    - Write a job description to be clear what is required.
    - Ask for references.
    - Meet them in person.
    - Write a contract and get it checked.
-   - Ensure you follow all of the requirements of an employer (see Legal Matters).
+   - Ensure you follow all of the requirements of an employer (see <a href="/learn/living-with-parkinsons/practical-advice/legal-matters" class="internal-link">_Legal Matters_</a>).
-   - For more guidance see the Which?
-Later Life Care website.
+   - For more guidance see the <a href="https://www.which.co.uk/later-life-care" class="external-link" target="_blank" rel="noopener noreferrer">Which?
+Later Life Care website</a>.

 ---

-## For Both – Things to Ask About:
+## For both 'Home help' & 'Home care' – things to Ask About:
 - **Cost**: What is the cost?
 What services incur an extra cost?
 Does the time of the shift affect the cost (e.g. evenings, weekends, bank holidays)?
-- **Experience**: Do the care workers have experience in supporting someone with similar needs to you?
-For an agency: How do they allocate the care workers to ensure suitable?
+- **Experience**: Do the care workers have experience in supporting someone with similar needs to you? _For an agency:_ How do they allocate the care workers to ensure suitable?
 - **Training**: What training have the care workers had?
 - **Timing**: Will the care worker visit at a specified time?
 What is the procedure if they are running late?
 - **Contract**: Can you review a standard contract?
 - **Contact**: How can the agency or Care Worker be contacted, including for emergencies outside office hours?
-- **For directly employing an individual**:
+- _For directly employing an individual:_
   - How would you pay them – method and how often?
   - What happens if they are ill or unable to attend for any other reason?
   - Could anyone cover for their holiday?